 Java ¶

 Next, I download the Java Runtime and also copy it into this folder.
 This is optional.
 Your service can access a globally installed Java.
-But I like to have everything contained in one folder and don't have to worry about somebody updating or removing the globally installed Java.
+But I prefer to have everything contained in one folder and not have to worry about someone updating or removing the globally installed Java.

 Download the ZIP file and unzip it into the install folder.
 I unzip it into the java